HeuristicPerson/HQ-Tools/README.md

 * `-s`                Simulation mode; files won't be copied.

+* `-r R`              Regex pattern and group. i.e. "(.*),0".
+Everything BEFORE the comma is the pattern and everything AFTER the comma is the group to capture.

 ### Workaround to rename clean hashes to dirty hashes or vice versa

-For program simplicity, you can only specify a global clean or dirty mode for hashes.
+For program simplicity, you can only specify a global clean or dirty mode for source and destination hashes.
 It means that for example you can't rename **clean crc32** -> **dirty crc32**.
 There is a quick workaround for it.
 In the first step, you rename your clean crc32 files to title mode:

     hq_copy Cct dat_file source_path intermediate_path